If you are looking for colorful ways to make your readers read the entire literary piece, you can use the popular color idioms in English.

 She said she was going to use her gray matter in solving the complex math problem.

-• Gray hair – to turn one’s hair to gray because of excessive worry or stress
+• Gray hair – to turn one’s hair gray because of excessive worry or stress

 She had gray hair from dealing with the busiest season for auditors.

 Behold!
 Those are just some of the popular color idioms in English.
-You can use them to spice up your literary compositions or conversations.
-Just make sure to use them wisely because excessive usage might clutter the ideas.
+Learning these idiomatic phrases is a great way to expand your vocabulary and add some flavor to your language.
+Popular color idioms, such as “green with envy” and “tickled pink,” can be used to enhance your literary compositions or conversations, but it’s important to use them in moderation to avoid cluttering your ideas.
 When these expressions fall in the right context, you’ll sound more like a native speaker.
 Take time studying them because it is easy as ABC.